• Skip to main content

 Associate Judge, New York Court of Appeals

-The Judge Paul G. Feinman Scholarship will be awarded annually to a law student who has demonstrated a commitment to the LGBTQ+ community and will be working (as a judicial intern, extern, clerk, etc.) with a judge or judicial officer at some time prior to the student’s graduation from law school.
+The Judge Paul G. Feinman Scholarship and the Judge Stephen M. Lachs and Michael Ruvo Scholarship will each be awarded annually to a law student who has demonstrated a commitment to the LGBTQ+ community and is or will be working (as a judicial intern, extern, clerk, etc.) with a judge, judicial officer, or court sponsored program at some time prior to admission as an attorney, a barrister, or equivalent.
 Special consideration will be given to students who will be working with a member of the International Association of LGBTQ+ Judges.
+The Judge Stephen M. Lachs and Michael Ruvo Scholarship includes a preference for a student who attends UCLA School of Law.

 ABOUT JUDGE PAUL G. FEINMAN